AsBuiltReport/AsBuiltReport.Rubrik.CDM/README.md

 ### Healthchecks

-The `Healthcheck` section of the Rubrik CDM As Built Report is not utilized.
+The `Healthcheck` section of the Rubrik CDM As Built Report is not currently utilized.

 ## Examples
 - Generate HTML & Word reports with Timestamp